QuentinRa/oneaudit/README.md

 }
 ```

-After exporting the results (e.g., as JSON using webhooks for RocketReach or after parsing the CSV to JSON), you can prepare them for use with the **leaks** module with:
+After exporting the results (must be done manually), you can prepare them for use with the **leaks** module with:

 ```bash
 $ oneaudit socosint linkedin parse -f "rocketreach" -i rocketreach_export.json -o linkedin_emails.json